 Enhance your resume to increase the likelihood of securing an interview.
 With hiring managers dedicating only seconds or minutes to reviewing resumes, it is crucial to make a quick and positive impression.

 The time you spent reading this sentence is equivalent to the time your resume sits in front of a recruiting or human resource professional.
-In 2018, Career Builder reported that 30% of hiring managers spent 30 seconds or less on average to assess whether a candidate met the majority of requirements.
+Career Builder has reported that 30% of hiring managers spent 30 seconds or less on average to assess whether a candidate met the majority of requirements.
 A majority (68%) spent less than two minutes.
 Given this limited timeframe, it is essential for you to create a strong initial impression.

 So, how can you improve your chances of having your resume considered for further review?
 What do recruiters or HR professionals look for in a scientific resume?
 How can you tailor your resume to effectively showcase your skill set within those brief seconds?